jacobh49/wgcf-warp/README.md

 1. Click the `Run on Replit` button and import from Github.

-2. Wait for thr webpage to load, then click `Run` at the top of the screen.
+2. Wait for the webpage to load, then click `Run` at the top of the screen.

 3. Hit `Enter` to agree to the Terms of Service when prompted.